NOT LOOKING GOOD

-Next Sunday (September 8th) is the club's AGM , so if anyone's got anything they want to ask but can't make it, and I'll see what I can do.
+Next Sunday (September 8th) is the club's AGM , so if anyone's got anything they want to ask but can't make it, mail me and I'll see what I can do.

 There are still some Fantasy Island players who are getting mails returned as unknown.
 If you are one of those people (you'll know by the big red scrolling notice on your page) please let me know your new email address or I'll have to delete you from the game.

-Doc has found the time to produce a for September for all of you who are interested.
+Doc has found the time to produce a new fixtures poster for September for all of you who are interested.